Working with a subscription

 If billing periods are same, then the invoice will be charged, with or without prorations, on the same billing dates.

-However, take the case where we switch the customer from a monthly plan to an yearly plan.
+However, take the case where we switch the customer from a monthly plan to a yearly plan.

 So in the above scenario, where Oliver switched to another monthly plan itself, the billing would only take place at the start of the next month, given that both plans have same billing period.

-In more simpler terms, we have to pay the rest of the amount for switching to the new expensive plan only after the current month gets over, rather than immediately.
+In simpler terms, we have to pay the rest of the amount for switching to the newly expensive plan only after the current month gets over, rather than immediately.